phalcon-orphanage/docs/en/reference/tutorial.rst

 Creating a project
 ------------------
-The best way to use this guide is to follow each step as it happens, no code or step needed to make this example application has been left out, and so you can literally follow along step by step.
+The best way to use this guide is to follow each step in turn.
 You can get the complete code `here <tutorial.html>`_.

 File structure
 ^^^^^^^^^^^^^^
-You are not forced to implement a pre-defined file structure for your projects.
-The Phalcon loosely coupled nature gives you the freedom to choose the file structure you like.
-For academic purposes we suggest you to use the next structure:
+Phalcon does not impose a particular file structure for application development.
+Due to the fact that it is losely coupled, you can implement Phalcon powered applications with a file structure you are most comfortable using.

+For the purposes of this tutorial and as a starting point, we suggest the following structure:

 .. code-block:: php